Metacognition: a fancy word for something we all do every day

 To conclude: are there any aged-based scalings that you should look at while considering metacognitive practices?

 The science of metacognition has generated a lot of public interest in recent years, and I think that will only grow.
 Just as meditation has moved from the fringe to become a mainstream practice, metacognition will likely become more commonly understood and applied in different fields.
-It’s hard to argue with decades of scientific support for metacognition, and its proven benefits.
+It’s hard to argue with decades of scientific support for metacognition.

 Interested in trying out 10 proven learning techniques to improve learners' metacognitive skills?